mtumilowicz/big-data-scala-spark-batch-workshop/README.md

                 * 4 cores and 5 partitions
                 * processing of each partition takes 5 minutes
                 * total time: 10 minutes (4 in parallel in 5 minutes, then 1 in 5 minutes)
+    * deployment on Kubernetes
+        * Spark driver: Runs in a Kubernetes pod
+        * Spark executor: Each worker runs within its own pod
+        * Cluster manager: Kubernetes Master

 ## data representation
 * RDD (Resilient Distributed Datasets)